Khushboo0820/Expense-tracker/README.md

 ## Usage

--**Add Balance**: Increase your wallet balance by clicking the "Add Balance" button.
+- **Add Balance**: Increase your wallet balance by clicking the "Add Balance" button.<br>
--**Add Expense**: Use the "Add Expense" form to record new expenses with a category and date.
+- **Add Expense**: Use the "Add Expense" form to record new expenses with a category and date.
 -**Edit Expense**: Modify an expense's details by selecting the "Edit" button.
 -**Delete Expense**: Remove an expense by clicking the "Delete" button.
 -**View Summary**: Review your categorized expenses with a pie chart.